gavinmcfarland/flex-gap-polyfill/README.md

 [![Gitter Chat][git-img]][git-url]

-Apply gutters between child elements of any container element.
+Apply gutters between any child element of any container element.

 Example: